JeffCohen/workbook/books/kiei925/4-rails/1-introduction/1-getting-started.md

 ~/code/myapp$
 ```

-You can now start editing the code by simply opening the `~/code/myapp` folder in Atom.
+You can now start editing the code by simply opening the `~/code/myapp` folder in
+the Cloud9 editor.

 Finally, let's "run" the website by starting the "server":